As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 owner showing a cyst on a dog

 As a practicing veterinarian for over 17 years, I have treated hundreds of dogs with cysts.
 Cysts are a very common presenting complaint from dog owners and can understandably be concerning.
-The good news is that cysts are benign and typically easily taken care of by your veterinarian.
+The good news is that they are benign and typically easily taken care of.

 cyst on a dog's skin